tencent cloud

 Pay-as-you-go

-Enabling public network access will incur fees based on actual traffic usage, billed by the total amount of data transmitted over the public network (in GB).
-Settlements occur hourly, with charges calculated according to actual usage.
+After public network access is enabled, fees are charged based on actual traffic usage, billed by the total amount of data transmitted over the public network (in GB).
+Settlements occur hourly, with charges calculated based on actual usage.
 You can disable this feature at any time.
-If public network access is not enabled, no fees will be incurred.
+If public network access is not enabled, no fees are incurred.

 Pricing

-The compute specifications provided by TDMQ for MQTT and the performance limits for each specification are as shown in the table below:
+The compute specifications provided by TDMQ for MQTT and the performance limits for each specification are listed in the following table:

-TPS specifications: The TPS capacity provided by the MQTT cluster, including the sum of production TPS and consumption TPS.
+TPS Specification: The TPS capacity provided by the MQTT cluster, including the sum of production TPS and consumption TPS.

-Number of connections: Refers to the sum of online clients and offline clients with preserved sessions at any given moment.
+Number of Connections: The sum of online clients and offline clients with preserved sessions at any given moment.

 Notes:

-When the MQTT protocol is used to send and receive messages, each message's send/receive operation is counted as 1 basic unit of measurement.
-TPS specifications are comprehensively calculated based on the sum of three dimensions: message service QoS, message storage resource usage, and message size.
+When the MQTT protocol is used to send and receive messages, each message send/receive operation is counted as 1 basic unit of measurement.
+TPS specifications are comprehensively calculated based on the sum of three dimensions: message service QoS, message storage resource usage, and message body size.
 Specifically:

 Message Service QoS